hexxone/TeleJelly/TeleJelly/docs/search-recon/30-custom-and-forum-providers.md

   - a search form posting to `/search`
 - The site also references `search.html?xrel_search_query=...` links in markup.

+The July 2026 recheck confirmed that `POST /search` with a `search` field works without a CAPTCHA, but returned no result for `Airplane`.

 Current assessment:

 - Search may be hybrid forum/custom index.